 The 2030 Strategy consists of five new impact target areas to measure and report on.
 Impact targets in each of these areas will provide metrics to ensure greater demonstrable impact and progressive, measurable change at the field level by 2030.
 These new commitments align with the 2030 Sustainable Development Goals and build on the agreements reached at COP26 to reach actionable climate mitigation outcomes for cotton farming communities.

 In December 2021, we launched our first-ever Climate Change Mitigation Target, which has been set to reduce greenhouse gas emissions per tonne of Better Cotton produced by 50% by 2030.
-The four additional impact targets – soil health, pesticide use, smallholder livelihoods and women’s empowerment – will be announced by the end of 2022.
+The four additional impact targets – soil health, pesticide use, smallholder livelihoods and women’s empowerment – will be announced in the first half of 2023.

 Climate change mitigation

 Reduce GHG emissions in cotton production and equip farmers to contribute to solutions that tackle the climate crisis.

 Target: By 2030, we aim to reduce greenhouse gas emissions per tonne of Better Cotton produced by 50%.

 Make a positive contribution to the eradication of farmer poverty by improving the resilience of farmers and farm workers to the effects of climate change, as well as fluctuations in the global cotton trade and the COVID pandemic.